 In other words, if you request a certificate for an intranet name that you do not own, we will be forced to revoke it per ICANN's guidelines.

-5. What is a Wildcard SSL certificate?
-Top A Wildcard SSL certificate secures your website URL, and an unlimited number of its subdomains.
+A Wildcard SSL certificate secures your website URL, and an unlimited number of its subdomains.
 A single Wildcard certificate can secure both www.coolexample.com, and blog.coolexample.com.

 Wildcard certificates secure the common name and all subdomains at the level you specify when you submit your request.
 Just add an asterisk (*) in the subdomain area to the left of the common name.